srihari-humbarwadi/TF2.x_XLA_AMP/README.md

 # TF2.x XLA AMP
-Training with XLA compilation and Mixed Precision with TF2.x
+Training with XLA compilation and Mixed Precision using TF2.x

 #### Get 3.4+ times speed up on double the batch size with almost no change in code!